Training Provably Robust Models by Polyhedral Envelope Regularization: Experiments

-We downloaded the KW, MMR and MMR+at models from the checkpoints provided by~\cite{croce2018provable}. \footnote{Repository: \href{https://github.com/max-andr/provable-robustness-max-linear-regions}{https://github.com/max-andr/provable-robustness-max-linear-regions}.} To be fair, we use the same model linearization method for our method.
+We use the same adversarial budgets and model architectures as~\cite{croce2018provable} and thus directly download the KW, MMR and MMR+at models from the checkpoints provided online.\footnote{\href{https://github.com/max-andr/provable-robustness-max-linear-regions}{https://github.com/max-andr/provable-robustness-max-linear-regions}.} For IBP and CROWN-IBP (C-IBP), we use the same hyper-parameter settings as~\cite{zhang2019towards} except that we align the training duration to other methods and the use stochastic robustness approximation of Section~\ref{subsec:regularization} to reduce the computational and memory consumption.
 For CNN models, we use the \textit{warm up} trick consisting of performing adversarial training before adding our PER or PER+at regularization term.
 The running time overhead of pre-training is negligible compared with computing the regularization term.
 We train all models for 100 epochs and provide the detailed hyper-parameter settings in Appendix~\ref{subsec:app_experiment_details}.